-Safety and health representatives frequently asked questions
+Health and safety representative (HSR)s frequently asked questions

 How often must I carry out an inspection?

 Elected HSRs can inspect the workplace after giving the PCBU reasonable notice, or without notice if there has been a work health and safety (WHS) incident or serious risk.

 ‘Reasonable notice’ for an inspection depends on the circumstances at the workplace.